Meiramkhanova/Meiramkhanova/README.md

  👋 Hi!
 My name is Adina.
 When i grow up i wanna be a Hokage in IT world.
 Because I wanna make the world better through coding.

- ⚡ Fun fact: still not pass the test for chunin

- 🌱 I’m currently learning frontend development.

  📫 How to reach me: adinaone04@gmail.com
 <!--